sateesh3048/employeeserviceDemo/milestone5/ListingCustomersInfoGuide.md

 @Table - Using this annotation we can give database table name.

+@Id - Marking specific field as primary key of entity.
+Eg:- id column.

+@GeneratedValue - This annotation is used to specify the primary key generation strategy to use. i.e Instructs database to generate a value for this field automatically.
+If the strategy is not specified by default AUTO will be used.

 @Getter - its shortcut annotation for creating all getter methods

 @Setter- shortcut annotation for creating all setter methods.

 Let us add all these annotations to the Employee Entity class.